thombruce/cv/main.typ

         title: "Lead Web Developer @ Print Graphic Ltd",
         info: [_2015_],
         [
-          Taken on as the sole web developer, expanding the offering of a print design firm and implementing in code the works of a small design team.
+          // Taken on as the sole web developer, expanding the offering of a print design firm and implementing in code the works of a small design team.
           #set text(size: sizes.text-s2)
           #icon-list((
-            (icon: "php", icon-solid: true, text: [Managed backend CMS platforms, WordPress and Joomla, based on PHP.]), (icon: "bootstrap", icon-solid: true, text: [Built frontend content websites using #highlight[Bootstrap CSS]]), ))
+            (icon: "code", icon-solid: true, text: [Managed client content sites, writing frontend and backend code in #highlight[JavaScript] and #highlight[PHP].]), ))
         ]
       )